 Portland is known for its thriving creative community, which embraces mediums including painting, photography, ceramics, woodworking and jewelry making.
-For two weekends every October, visitors can witness more than 100 local artists’ creative processes during Portland Open Studios.
+For two weekends every October, visitors can witness more than 100 local artists’ creative processes during Portland Open Studios, which returns Oct.
+12, 13, 19 and 20 in 2019.

 WHAT IS PORTLAND OPEN STUDIOS?